I Went Through Gallons of Milk Searching for the Best Milk Frothers

 Some machines keep it simple with just one or two buttons—hot or cold, foam or plain milk—while others offer multiple modes for foam density, temperature, or milk type.
 If you like experimenting, having options for dense versus airy foam or alt-milk-specific programs can be a game-changer.
 On the other hand, simpler machines are great if you just want quick, consistent results without fussing over every detail.
 Pay attention to what a frother lets you adjust.

-Other milk frothers we tested
+Other milk frothers I tested and liked

 Delonghi LatteMix

-The DeLonghi LatteMix looks gorgeous on the counter—sleek and modern—but performance didn’t quite match the price tag.
+The De’Longhi LatteMix looks gorgeous on the counter—sleek and modern—but the performance didn’t quite match the price tag.
 It froths decently for a single drink, but the foam can be inconsistent, especially with plant-based milks.
 I enjoyed the intuitive operation; there are three programs for hot foam, cold foam, and hot milk.
 Unfortunately, the results were lackluster compared to other models.
 For $180, I don’t want foam that’s decent—I want foam that rivals my local coffee shop, which I struggled to get with this device.

 Philips Baristina Frother